 The modern designer is no longer bound by the rules of traditional media design.
 This course will teach you how to communicate using text, images, and form to make visual connections and craft ideas into meaningful interactions.
 In this course you'll traverse graphic, motion and interactive design, giving you an opportunity to develop your preferred specialisation, before going on to shape your own destiny in a design studio, production house, creative agency, or as a freelancer.

 Careers & Industry

 Work across a wide variety of media from print to packaging to digital as you develop strong conceptual and technical skills, as well as pre-press experience.
 The major is built around industry standard software such as Adobe Creative Suite and has a strong focus on production to ensure you are primed for industry placement.
 This means you'll be working to live briefs and experience realistic demands of industry while you learn.

-You'll also have opportunities to collaborate with the two other major streams, interactive design and motion design, to broaden your skillset and to become more valuable to employers or as a freelancer.
+You'll also have opportunities to collaborate with the two other major streams, interactive design and motion design, to broaden your skill-set and to become an inter-disciplinary designer.